vaiseys/dav-course/homework/chapter_01.md

 ## Question 1

 Let's begin by reviewing how to install packages.
-Try installing two packages called `dplyr`, and `igraph`.These will come in handy in our examples below.
+Try installing two packages called `dplyr`, and `igraph`.
+These will come in handy in our examples below.

+*Note.
+The `install.packages(<pkgname>)` function should be typed in the console only.*

 ## Question 2